DIRECTOR'S ORDER #90:

 life-cycle cost consistent with required performance, reliability, quality,

-safety, and achievement of NPS mission priorities such as resource protection,
+safety, and achievement of NPS mission priorities such as resource

-analysis includes value analysis, value engineering, value planning,
+value analysis includes value analysis, value engineering, value planning,

-value management, value methods, and value control (see definitions
+value management, value methods, and value control (see definitions in

-of American Value Engineers certification, or its equivalent).
+American Value Engineers certification, or its equivalent).

 The National Park Service (NPS), as steward of many of America's most

-important cultural and natural resources, is charged to preserve them
+important cultural and natural resources, is charged to preserve them for the

-ensuring value returned for every agency expenditure and action.
+value returned for every agency expenditure and action.
 Management

 decision-making and activities throughout the national park system should

-utilize value analysis, which is mandatory for all Department of the
+utilize value analysis, which is mandatory for all Department of the Interior

-Interior (DOI) bureaus, to help achieve this goal.
+(DOI) bureaus, to help achieve this goal.

-Value analysis will be informed by consideration of all (1) statutory
+Value analysis will be informed by consideration of all (1) statutory and

-and regulatory requirements, for example, those imposed by the National
+regulatory requirements, for example, those imposed by the National

-Environmental Policy Act of 1969 (NEPA) and the National Historic Preservation
+Environmental Policy Act of 1969 (NEPA) and the National Historic

-a matter of NPS policy, such as National Fire Protection Association
+as a matter of NPS policy, such as National Fire Protection Association

 (NFPA) codes.
 Value analysis in and of itself, however, cannot ensure